-ARA (arachidonic acid)
+1. ARA (arachidonic acid)

-DHA (docosahexaenoic acid)
+2. DHA (docosahexaenoic acid)

-Where can my child get it?
-Breast milk, formula, liver, legumes, dark green leafy vegetables, oranges, cantaloupe, lean beef, whole grain breads and cereals, and fortified grain products such as breads and cereals.
+How your child can get it: Breast milk, formula, liver, legumes, dark green leafy vegetables, oranges, cantaloupe, lean beef, whole grain breads, and fortified grain products like cereal.

 What it does: In the womb and during the early months of life, the thyroid plays an important role in the development of your baby’s central nervous system and brain.
 Iodine is essential for the synthesis of thyroid hormones, directly affecting the brain, as well as the muscles, heart, kidneys, and pituitary gland.